josephwilliams/class_wizard/README.md

 end
 ```

-Pixel, being a human, can do human things, such as 'run' and 'speak'.
-However, being also a wizard, she would probably sound pretty smart.
-We've made an adjustment to the Human class' `speak` method.
+Pixel, being a human, can still do human things, such as 'run' and 'speak'.
+The `Wizard` class would "inherit" these methods.
+Some methods, however, despite maintaining the same name, could change.
+In this case, we're making Pixel sound smarter - she is a wizard, after all.
+I've made an adjustment to the Human class' `speak` method.
 First, via `super`, we call the method in the super class, printing the input `words` in the console.
 Our addition adds the `" wisely"` string.

 ```
 [5] pry(main)> pixel.speak("is there an echo in here?")